mdn/content/files/en-us/web/http/status/103/index.md

 Preloaded resources from the early hint are effectively prepended to the `Document`'s head element, and then followed by the resources loaded in the final response.

 > **Note:**
-> For compatibility reasons [it is recommended](https://www.rfc-editor.org/rfc/rfc8297#section-3) to only send HTTP `103 Early Hints` responses over HTTP/2 or later, unless the client is known to handle informational responses correctly.
+> For compatibility and security reasons, it is recommended to [only send HTTP `103 Early Hints` responses over HTTP/2 or later]((https://www.rfc-editor.org/rfc/rfc8297#section-3) unless the client is known to handle informational responses correctly.
 >
 > Most browsers limit support to HTTP/2 or later for this reason.
 See [browser compatibility](#browser_compatibility) below.
 > Despite this, the examples below use HTTP/1.1-style notation as per usual convention.